-This study combined over 150 samples of adult workers in organizational settings.
+The study combined over 150 samples of adult workers in organizational settings.
 It looked at the key factors needed for employees to be intrinsically motivated to perform their jobs well; that is, to be empowered.
-Needless to say, it indicates some key organizational conditions needed as well as other great outcomes (correlates) of empowerment in addition to better performance.
+The research identifies some necessary organizational conditions, as well as other outcomes (correlates) of empowerment, besides for better performance.

-First, organizations that utilize high-performance managerial practices (like open information sharing; decentralization; participative decision-making; extensive training; contingent compensation) are on the right track to empower their employees.
+First, organizations that utilize high-performance managerial practices (like open information sharing, decentralization, participative decision-making, extensive training, and contingent compensation) are on the right track to empower their employees.
 Those companies that provide material, social and psychological support for employees also are.
-When positive, trustworthy leaders who coach well and provide effective feedback are in charge, and the work is well-designed, the company also empowers!
+When positive, trustworthy leaders who coach well and provide effective feedback are in charge, and the work is well-designed, the company also empowers its employees.

 What about the employees themselves?
-Empowered employees had more positive self-evaluations; they felt better about themselves.
+Empowered employees had more positive self-evaluations, meaning they felt better about themselves.
 They felt that they were worthy, competent and capable at work.
-It didn’t matter whether they were male or female; had a certain level of education, or length of tenure, or a certain job level.
+Gender, level of education, length of tenure, or job level did not matter in the analysis.

-What about the great outcomes?
-Well, when employees felt empowered, not only did they perform better, they were more innovative.
-They also reported greater job satisfaction, greater organizational commitment and performed more organizational citizenship behaviors.
+What about the positive organizational outcomes?
+When employees felt empowered, not only did they perform better, they were also more innovative.
+In addition, they reported greater job satisfaction, greater organizational commitment, and performed more organizational citizenship behaviors.
 They also felt less job strain and were less likely to leave their organizations.

-This research also showed that empowerment works for teams in the same ways!
-That is, teams managed with high-performance systems, in a supportive manner with positive leadership and well-designed work, reported greater team performance.
+This research also showed that empowerment works for teams in the same ways.
+Teams managed with high-performance systems, in a supportive manner, with positive leadership, and well-designed work, reported greater team performance.

 Seibert, S.E., Wang, G., and Courtright, S.H.
 (2011).
 Antecedents and Consequences of Psychological and Team Empowerment in Organizations: A Meta-Analytic Review.
 Journal of Applied Psychology, 96(5), 981-1003.